capiscio/capiscio-sdk-python/docs/getting-started/concepts.md

 # Core Concepts

-Understanding the core concepts behind CapiscIO A2A Security will help you use it effectively and make informed configuration decisions.
+Understanding the core concepts behind the CapiscIO Python SDK will help you use it effectively and make informed configuration decisions.

 ## Unilateral Protection: The Key Difference